 Do I need to use specific labels or barcodes?

 All shipping labels must contain an SSCC-18 barcode at the pallet level that is linked to an Advance Ship Notice (ASN).
-Walmart Inc. requires case labels to contain barcodes that can transmit sufficient traceability data, such as the GS1-128 or GS1 Data Matrix labels.
+Walmart Inc. requires case labels to contain barcodes that can transmit sufficient traceability data, such as the GS1-128 labels.
 Please refer to Walmart’s Supply Chain Standards Packaging Guide for more detailed information related to shipping, packaging, and other labeling standards.

 How do I obtain a GS1 Global Location Number (GLN), a GS1 Company Prefix, or learn more about Global Trade Item Numbers (GTINs)?